 - Running: I recently ran two marathons in three weeks just to prove that I could.
 Now that I have my weekends back, I have no idea what I'm supposed to do.
 Sleep?
 Post pictures of my parents' dog on Instagram?
 Pity shop?

 - 500 Days of Summer, which I've seen so many times I can pretty much recite its script by memory.

 - Eternal Sunshine of the Spotless Mind, whose script I can't, because that wouldn't be fitting for a movie with that plot, would it.

 Music: The Gaslight Anthem, Beach Slang, anything Andrew McMahon makes, Matt & Kim, Courtney Barnett, Julien Baker, St. Lucia, the Jazz Classics Spotify playlist, and something new every day.

 Shows: Anything at all about how comical dating is these days.
 Also John Oliver, Broad City, The Americans, House of Cards, Master of None, Bojack Horseman, The Man in the High Castle.
-Basically, anything witty or about how America is doomed.

 One of those Amazon devices that you can command to do anything except, apparently, help write your OkCupid profile.

 The Music Hall of Williamsburg.
 I'm at concerts there so often that I wonder why the bouncers don't hassle me for my share of the utilities.